Blackboard and copyright

 - The whole of an artistic work may be copied from a hard copy original if it illustrates or accompanies the text or music you are copying, or if it can't be separately purchased at reasonable cost in a reasonable time.

-- The whole of an artistic work may be copied from a digital original, if it can't be purchase at reasonable cost in a reasonable time.
+- The whole of an artistic work may be copied from a digital original, if it can't be purchased at reasonable cost in a reasonable time.

 - It is a requirement that the S113P Copyright Warning notice be included "on or with" all artwork.

 Music (not including scores)

 - Material copied from the Internet may not be posted online.

 - Some commercial music may be posted online under the University's Tertiary Music Licence, however it may only be streamed and may not be made available to download.
-Music posted online must be registered with the Copyright Officer.
+Music posted online must be registered with the Copyright Advisor.

-- Off air broadcasts may be posted online in BlackBoard.
-It is a requirement that the S113P Copyright Warning notice be included "on or with" all films recorded off air.
-Copies must also be labeled 'Made for the University of Newcastle's educational purposes under S113P of the Copyright Act 1968.
-Date broadcast … Date this copy made …'.
+- Off air broadcasts may be posted online in Blackboard.
+It is a requirement that the S113P Copyright Warning notice be included "on or with" all film and TV content recorded off air.

-- Commercial material may not be used without permission in writing from all copyright owners.
+- Commercial material may not be used without permission in writing from all copyright owners, unless already suitably licensed by the University (e.g. via a streaming video database).

 Copying with permission: